ilmoi/nft-armory/README.md

 Note you'll need to have [vue-cli](https://cli.vuejs.org/guide/installation.html) installed.

 # License
 MIT

-# Contributions
+# Feedback & Contributions

-Always welcome.
-I'll keep working on the app / adding whatever I find missing in Solana NFT land:)
+If you find stuff that's missing that you wish was there - please [let me know](https://twitter.com/_ilmoi) 🙏 I'll keep working on the app as I venture through Solana NFT land:)

+Otherwise feel free to PR directly.
+Contributions always welcome.